How to Become a Locksmith | Locksmith Training and Certification

 Grease lubricant is ideal for commercial door locks.

-Use wisely and carefully on other doors locks.
+Use wisely and carefully on other door locks.

-Like oil, grease collects all sorts of particles, finds its way in your keyhole, and gum up with the locking mechanism.
+Like oil, grease collects all sorts of particles, finds its way into your keyhole, and gums up with the locking mechanism.

 Grease lubricant is not recommended for locks.